mrlynn/securehealth-docs/docs/concepts/queryable-encryption.md

-# MongoDB Queryable Encryption
+# MongoDB 8.2 Queryable Encryption

-MongoDB Queryable Encryption is a powerful feature that allows you to perform queries on encrypted data without decrypting it first.
+MongoDB 8.2 Queryable Encryption is a powerful feature that allows you to perform queries on encrypted data without decrypting it first.
 This technology is crucial for building HIPAA-compliant healthcare applications where data privacy and security are paramount.

+**MongoDB 8.2 Features:** This implementation leverages the latest MongoDB 8.2 Queryable Encryption capabilities including enhanced performance, improved key management, and expanded search functionality.

 ## What is Queryable Encryption?